-- Drafted over 40 petitions for trust and estate matters, including petitions to reform trusts, receive accountings, appoint guardian ad litems for minor beneficiaries, and approve distributions, and represent corporate fiduciaries in trust litigation.
+- Drafted more than 40 petitions for trust and estate matters, including petitions to reform trusts, receive accountings, appoint guardian ad litems for minor beneficiaries, and approve distributions, and represent corporate fiduciaries in trust litigation.

 - Provided compliance advice to banks, companies, and prepaid card providers and represented companies in compliance-related litigation, including cases concerning the Fair Debt Collection Practices Act, Foreign Corrupt Practices Act and the Telephone Consumer Protection Act.

 - Strategized with a national bank involved in $2 million check kite, including securing a temporary restraining order and drafting multiple forbearance agreements.

 - Represented an electrical subcontractor in multiple construction litigation disputes, including a $500,000 suit in Iowa and a $300,000 suit in South Dakota.